AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 }
 Given Bitcoin produces around 52600 blocks per year (and all else being equal), we can expect the best block hash produced in the last year to have around $78 + \log_2(52600) \approx 94$ leading zero-bits.
 Practically speaking, all the silicon in the world working for a year, singularly, on finding a partial SHA256 collision would not do much better than 94 bits.
+We can be confident in this \emph{particular} prediction because the market for Bitcoin ASICs is mature -- those ASICs use the latest fabrication processes, are numerous enough, and are orders of magnitude more efficient than general processors (CPUs, GPUs, etc).
+For less mature networks, or networks using algorithms that benefit less from ASICs, the difference will be greater and more dependent on external compute resources which are not reflected in the PoW difficulty.
+But, provided that $g \gg 2z$, this does not present an issue -- the low value of $z$ means we have more buffer until we pass the insecurity breakpoint, so these two forces roughly cancel out in all but extreme cases.

 We will make use of this second property, that the leading zero-bits are related to the global hashing capacity, to justify the safety of \emph{hash truncation} as an optimization.